 I have filed this under the intermediate projects as it can get a bit sensitive when it comes to file permissions especially when installing as part of a NAS.

-- External Hard drive (Pretty important as a SD Card will fill up really fast)
+External Hard drive (Pretty important as an SD Card will fill up fast)

 Setting Up Raspberry Pi TorrentBox